 For me, the “cons” do not exist.

-What legacy would like to leave in the world?
+What legacy would you like to leave behind through your art?

 As a species, we humans are driven by imagination.
 I hope that my artist’s imagination will survive as a link between the past and new aesthetic paradigms.